emil7051/aus-tco/tests/TESTING.md

 2. **Cost Functions**: Tests for individual cost component calculations
 3. **Strategy Pattern**: Tests for the strategy pattern implementations
 4. **Calculator Integration**: Tests for the TCO calculator's integration with cost functions and strategies
+5. **Payback Calculation**: Tests for the payback period calculation functionality
+6. **YearlyValue Interpolation**: Tests for the interpolation of values over time
-5. **Edge Cases**: Tests for extreme input values and special cases
+7. **Edge Cases**: Tests for extreme input values and special cases